MSc Product Design

 Students will demonstrate their ability to self-manage their own learning and to design and develop a highly resolved design that explores and harnesses socially relevant and meaningful responses.
 This module will help students to position themselves for a professional career in design and management within contemporary industry sectors.

 Graduates from Product Design have gone on to have successful careers in fields such as:

 - consumer product design

 - medical products

-- independent consultancies in the UK and abroad
+- independent design consultancies in the UK and abroad